 Staff

-At Bridge Live Arts, Cherie Hill co-curates the Bridge Project and is the Director of Arts Leadership.
+Cherie Hill is a curator and the Director of Arts Leadership at Bridge Live Arts.
 She has co-curated Power Shift: Improvisation, Activism, & Community; Anti-Racism in Dance; and the Money in the Arts series.
-She co-presents on distributed leadership with her co-directors, and worked with community engagement artists as the previous Director of Art in Community.
-Cherie is a researcher, and has published articles in Gender Forum, the Sacred Dance Guild Journal, Dance Education in Practice, and In Dance, presents at national and international conferences, and has held multiple residencies including choreographic residencies with Footloose Productions, Milk Bar Richmond, the David Brower Center, and CounterPulse’s Performing Diaspora..
+She co-presents on distributed leadership and worked with community engagement artists as the previous Director of Art in Community.
+Cherie is a researcher and has published articles in Gender Forum, the Sacred Dance Guild Journal, Dance Education in Practice, and In Dance.
+She presents at national and international conferences and has held multiple residencies, including choreographic residencies with Footloose Productions, Milk Bar Richmond, the David Brower Center, and CounterPulse’s Performing Diaspora.

-An advocate for equity and inclusion, Cherie teaches students of all ages and abilities, and produces performances in community-based and alternative spaces.
-She holds degrees in Dance and Performance Studies and African American Studies; Dance, Performance, & Choreography with graduate certificates in Women and Gender Studies and Somatics.
+An advocate for equity and inclusion, Cherie teaches students of all ages and abilities and produces performances in community-based and alternative spaces.
+She holds degrees in Dance and Performance Studies and African American Studies; Dance, Performance, and Choreography with graduate certificates in Women and Gender Studies and Somatics.

 Cherie Hill | she/her